impostorsguides/impostorsguides.github.io/rbenv/part-3/3-d-content.md

 OK, so lines 5 thru 7 worked, but line 4 caused an error (`-2: substring expression < 0`).
 So we can't use negative numbers to access a substring in bash?

-[It looks like you can](https://web.archive.org/web/20211219125555/https://unix.stackexchange.com/questions/198787/is-there-a-way-of-reading-the-last-element-of-an-array-with-bash), but only with bash v4.1 or newer.
+[It looks like you can](https://web.archive.org/web/20211219125555/https://unix.stackexchange.com/questions/198787/is-there-a-way-of-reading-the-last-element-of-an-array-with-bash){:target="_blank" rel="noopener"}, but only with bash v4.1 or newer.
 If I want to do something similar in earlier versions (like v3.2.57,  aka the version on my machine), I need to do something like this:

 ```
 echo "${words[@]:2:${#words} - 2}"